 Planning a promotional vehicle campaign can seem daunting at first, but if you break down the operation down into stages, it will be much easier.
 Don’t worry about everything at once, lets take it one step at a time.

-In this article, you will learn how to plan a promotional vehicle campaign, through 5 easy steps.
+In this article, you will learn how to plan a promotional vehicle campaign in just 8 easy steps.
 If you find yourself on step 4 before step 1, go right back to the beginning – it will save you time in the long run!

 If you still find yourself struggling check out our example campaign at the end, it’s a great way to get some real world context to your hypothetical ideas.